Tax Sale Information

 The Calvert County Tax Sale is held annually for any real property that is two years delinquent in the payment of real estate taxes.
 Properties can also be sold at the annual tax sale for delinquent water and sewer bills for Calvert County accounts, the Town of North Beach and the Town of Chesapeake Beach.
-In accordance with Maryland law, the delinquent taxpayers are advertised in two local newspapers for four weeks prior to the sale.
+In accordance with Maryland law, the delinquent taxpayers are advertised in at least one local newspaper for four weeks prior to the sale.

 The Treasurer’s Office holds a public auction to satisfy the payment of delinquent real property taxes.
 If you are the successful bidder you will receive a Certificate of Sale which will give you the right to start your legal proceedings to obtain title to property after waiting a six month and one day redemption period.

 Note: Holding a Certificate of Sale does not give you title or rights to the property until after the six month redemption period has passed and you have completed the necessary legal steps to obtain an Order to Foreclose the Right of Redemption from the court.